 Can a person appeal a decision to refuse name suppression?

 If the District Court refuses to grant name suppression, you can appeal to the High Court (or to a District Court Judge if the decision was made by Community Magistrates or Justices of the Peace).
-You have 20 working days to appeal.
-If you satisfy the court that you are going to appeal that court must grant temporary (“interim”) suppression for that 20-day appeal period.
+You have 20 working days (4 weeks) to appeal.
+If you satisfy the court that you are going to appeal, that court must grant temporary (“interim”) suppression for that 20-day appeal period.
 When you do file an appeal, the suppression continues until the appeal is decided.

 Can name suppression be enforced overseas?

 No – if news outlets overseas publish a story about a case, there is no way of enforcing a name suppression order.
 In 2019, the government had some discussions with the governments of the UK, US, Canada and Australia to try work out how overseas companies could be bound by New Zealand name suppression orders.
 However, there have not been any recent updates.